-It’s still questionable how the acquisition of a person’s responsibility and caretaking can be distributed or shared in a group.
-Accountability can more easily attached to different roles, but a perceived responsibility is not transferable easily.
-Responsibility has an intrinsic and an extrinsic aspect.
-Intrinsic responsibility, in the sense of “ethical caring” (Nicholson & Kurucz, 2019) is a very personal thing, whereas extrinsic caretaking could be more easily attached to job descriptions and task lists.
+It remains an open question as to how the responsibility and caretaking formerly assigned to the leader can be distributed or shared in a group.
+Accountability can be more easily attached to specific roles, but a perceived responsibility is not easily transferable.
+In this context, responsibility can be divided into its intrinsic and extrinsic aspects: while intrinsic responsibility, in the sense of “ethical caring” (Nicholson & Kurucz, 2019), is situated in the personal realm, extrinsic caretaking can be more easily attached to job descriptions and task lists.

-2.3.
-Leadership and ethics
+2.3 Leadership and ethics

-Leadership and ethics have become of major interest in the recent years (Brown et al. 2005; Brown and Treviño, 2006; Ahmad et al. 2017; Pietersen, 2018).
-The research field started «from a research context looking at individual traits and virtues before becoming integrated into steward, authentic, and transformational leadership research.
+The intersection of leadership with ethics has attracted major research interest in the recent years ( Ahmad et al. 2017; Brown et al. 2005; Brown and Treviño, 2006; Pietersen, 2018).
+The field started out as “a research context looking at individual traits and virtues before becoming integrated into steward, authentic, and transformational leadership research.
 Later studies turned to looking at social context and collective leadership behaviour.
-The most recent focus is on how ethical leadership can change the organisational culture, or how it can be utilised for OD interventions» (Bachmann, 2017, p.
+The most recent focus is on how ethical leadership can change the organisational culture, or how it can be utilised for OD interventions” (Bachmann, 2017, p.
 42).

-A well accepted definition of ethical leadership was given by (Brown et al. 2005): “We define ethical leadership here as the demonstration of normatively appropriate conduct through personal actions and interpersonal relationships, and the promotion of such conduct to followers through two-way communication, reinforcement, and decision-making.”
-(Brown et al. 2005, p.
+A widely accepted definition of ethical leadership is given by Brown et al. (2005): “We define ethical leadership here as the demonstration of normatively appropriate conduct through personal actions and interpersonal relationships, and the promotion of such conduct to followers through two-way communication, reinforcement, and decision-making” (Brown et al. 2005, p.
 120).

-We see a clear distinction between “ethical leadership” and “moral leadership”.
-Where the former refers to ethically reflected leadership against the background of ethics (moral philosophy), the latter means values and norms for good leadership.
+We draw a clear distinction between “ethical leadership” and “moral leadership.”
+The former refers to leadership that is ethically reflective (involves ethics or moral philosophy in the decision-making process), the latter bases decision making on specific moral values and norms.

-A recent empirical study (Bachmann, 2017) comes to the conclusion that «In the broadest sense, the absence of unethical behaviour can already be seen as bearing positive leadership characteristics (…)» (Bachmann, 2017, p.
+A recent empirical study (Bachmann, 2017) comes to the conclusion that “[i]n the broadest sense, the absence of unethical behaviour can already be seen as bearing positive leadership characteristics […]” (Bachmann, 2017, p.
 141).

-(Wart, 2014) presents a compilation of «types of ethical leadership» and assigned concepts, concerns and emphasis.
-However, he argues that the six major leadership perspectives he could identify are expressions of three classical approaches: the virtue approach, the deontological approach and the teleological approach.
+Wart (2014) presents a compilation of six “types of ethical leadership” and their respective concepts, concerns and emphases.
+However, he argues that the leadership perspectives he identifies are all expressions of the three classical approaches to moral philosophy: virtue ethics, deontology, and utilitarianism.

-«The view that leadership should be based on values and ethics blossomed in Burns’ (1978) [(Burns, 1978)] seminal book, Leadership, which is recognized by many as pivotal in the perceptual shift from leadership as vested in an individual to leadership as a process.
-Understanding leadership as Burns proposed called for transforming relationships among followers and leaders that would result in achieving greater purpose and developing followers into being leaders themselves» (Komives, 2016, p.
-7).
+The view that leadership should be based on values and ethics blossomed in Burns’ (1978) [(Burns, 1978)] seminal book, Leadership, which is recognized by many as pivotal in the perceptual shift from leadership as vested in an individual to leadership as a process.
+Understanding leadership as Burns proposed called for transforming relationships among followers and leaders that would result in achieving greater purpose and developing followers into being leaders themselves.
+(Komives, 2016, p.
+7)

-The consequences for leadership ethics are a related shift from virtue ethics of the leader to an ethics of cooperation.
-We argue that leader’s virtues are still important and have meaning, notably at the limits of compliance (Bachmann, 2017, p.
+The consequence for leadership ethics is a corresponding shift from virtue ethics, centered on the leader, to an ethics of cooperation.
+Nevertheless, we argue that a leader’s virtues remain important, and are especially needed when reaching the limits of compliance (Bachmann, 2017, p.
 29 ff.).
-Where compliance ends, virtues of the leader are coming into place.
-Since leadership is expanding into networks and relations, virtues of the leader are still of relevance, though an ethical framework for cooperating in a system of changing leadership functions is also required.
-Hierarchy as a means to reduce complexity and create (social) order could be then seen as one extreme form and special case of distributed leadership, where the distribution is extremely concentrated at one place, i.e. the leader.
+However, since leadership is expanding into networks and relationships, an ethical framework for cooperating in a system of changing leadership functions is required.
+Hierarchy as a means of reducing complexity and creating social order could then be seen as a special case of distributed leadership, namely, an extreme form in which leadership is concentrated in only one person (the leader).

-In the following sections we will introduce into the theory and practice of cooperation and will elaborate an ethics of leadership as a «service» (function) for the social system: making sure that the interests of all are sufficiently considered (Rescher, 1989a).
+In the following sections we introduce the theory and practice of cooperation and develop an ethics of leadership as a “service” (function) for the social system that aims to ensure that the interests of all are sufficiently considered (Rescher, 1989a).

-Theory and concepts of cooperation
+The concept and theory of cooperation